Getting started in Model Railways

 Playtrains by Hornby is toy train system aimed specifically at youngsters just starting out on their first railway adventures.
 The system comprises of battery operated and remote-controlled locomotives complete with working lights, three speeds in both forwards and reverse, plus multiple sounds.

-For more details on all the Paytrains sets available read our Skrifa post here.
+For more details on all the Playtrains sets available read our Skrifa post here

 Still too much choice?
 Choose a gift voucher!